harshap-ai/harshap-ai.github.io/_pages/about.md

 I'm currently a graduate student at the University of Waterloo in the [Vision and Image Processing group](https://uwaterloo.ca/vision-image-processing-lab/), supervised by Prof. [David Clausi](https://uwaterloo.ca/vision-image-processing-lab/people-profiles/david-clausi) and co-supervised by Prof. [John Zelek](https://www.eng.uwaterloo.ca/~jzelek/index.html).
 My research lies at the intersection of Sports and Computer Vision.
 I have interests in Machine Learning and Artificial Intelligence, in particular deep neural networks, transfer learning, and scalable methods.

+I'm always on the lookout to collaborate on cool projects and relevant opportunities.
+Apart from that, I enjoy [cycling & running](https://www.strava.com/athletes/77142605) (Endurance), reading and writing about stuff that interests me.
+I've recently developed an interest towards swimming and playing guitar.

 <!-- Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->